Priti Patel boat ‘pushback’ plan ‘inhumane, unconscionable and reckless’, says Labour

 “The home secretary has failed to tackle the vile criminal gangs who are profiting from people smuggling and this should be her focus, along with securing an effective deal with France and safe legal routes.

-“The that home secretary is even considering these dangerous proposals shows how badly she has lost control of the situation”.
+“The that home secretary is even considering these dangerous proposals shows how badly she has lost control of the situation.”

-Earlier this week, the prime minister’s official spokesperson declined to discuss the new approach, saying: “I’m not going to get into the operational tactics used by Border Force staff”.
+Earlier this week, the prime minister’s official spokesperson declined to discuss the new approach, saying: “I’m not going to get into the operational tactics used by Border Force staff.”

 But they added: “It’s right that our Border Force has the right range of tactics to address this problem.
 They will make sure it is tested and that it is carried out by trained Border Force staff and that it is safe and legal.”